 Teaching your little one how to swim is not an easy task but it provides you with a chance to bond with your child.
 There are lots of things that come into play like where do you start, what are some of the questions your child will ask you and whether you will be able to answer them, will you be able to teach them in the right way, among others.
-But worry not; I am here to give you a professional advice on how you can easily make your baby a professional swimmer at an early age.
-Here are some few tips to follow:
+But worry not; I am here to give you professional advice on how you can easily make your baby a professional swimmer at an early age.
+Here are some few tips to teach your child to swim to follow:

 Your first goal of going to the swimming pool should be having fun with your baby.
 Although babies naturally love water, some might be scared of large pools of water so the essentials of swimming should be secondary at the early or essential stages.